dmack928/wackamole/README.md

 # wackamole
-a game in vanilla javascript
+a game in vanilla javascript.